ericwbailey/ericwbailey.website/source/published/swearing-and-automatic-captions.md

 However, swearing at work also happens all the damn time.
 In my experience, light swearing in less-formal conversation with your peers can also be a good way to build camaraderie.
 Sharing a taboo feels good, to say nothing of [its analgesic effects](https://www.forbes.com/sites/alisonescalante/2020/05/01/swearing-the-fastest-acting-pain-reliever-of-them-all/?sh=58e3845625fa).

-Speaking of pain, I should take the time to unpack what automatic captions are, as well as their weaknesses:
+Speaking of pain: Let’s unpack what automatic captions are, as well as their weaknesses.

+## What the fuck is a caption?

+Captions are text that is placed over video footage, either live or recorded.
+This text corresponds to the content spoken on screen, and is supposed to perfectly match.
+More on this in a bit.

+Captions are a form of speech-to-text software, which takes words spoken by a person and converts them into text on a device.
+They are not text-to-speech, which is taking written content and making a device announce it via a [digital voice](https://tink.uk/notes-on-synthetic-speech/).

 ## Automatic captions